Maggie & Max

 Maggie squares her jaw resolutely.
-"I'll tell him to meet me at the old barn.
+"I'll tell him to meet me in the old barn.
 Leon will take the bait.
 He won't be able to resist."

 Max doesn't have as much confidence in this plan as Maggie does.
 For all of their sakes, he hopes that she knows what she is doing.
 He follows her upstairs and into Tilda's bedroom.
 The others remain downstairs keeping watch, except for Lela who is unsure what to do with herself.

-"Ah, here it is!"
 Maggie plucks a paper butterfly from the top shelf of Tilda's vanity.
 She turns to Max and holds the butterfly in the palm of her hand.
 It flutters its paper wings experimentally before settling back down.
 He stares at it, trying to see it as something other than an animated piece of origami.
-He doesn't strain himself for very long before he gives up.

 "What's that supposed to do?"

-Maggie is staring at the butterfly, lost in thought.
+Maggie stares at the butterfly, lost in thought.
 She startles at the sound of his voice and then glances down at it.
 "This is how Tilda and I communicated when we were meant to be sleeping.
 Here, watch."